 Klein Soccer Club was organized more than 35 years ago with the mission of providing soccer for children of all levels of play, from recreational to elite.
 Having varying levels of play allows children to be matched on a team with others of the same skill level and have fun while learning the sport and playing with others.

 Our recreational age groups are often split into “A” and “B” brackets, so that games are more evenly matched and competitive.
 In addition, we are focused on providing the best possible instruction on the game of soccer.
 Coaches are provided modules where they are taught how to run practices and games.
-We also have skills training sessions available to our players.
-These sessions are run by coaches that have earned training licenses through the United States Soccer Federation (USS

 We provide an environment that promotes the enjoyment of soccer and youth sports, while developing motor skills and coordination.